salesforce-mailchimp/SalesforceToMailchimp/templates/sync-salesforce-to-mailchimp/README.md

 Query

    - The query to select the contacts to export from Salesforce
-   - The query can be tested at this page https://na112.salesforce.com/_ui/common/apex/debug/ApexCSIPage
+   - The query can be tested at this page <https://na112.salesforce.com/_ui/common/apex/debug/ApexCSIPage>
    - Example query : SELECT Name FROM Contact WHERE Contact.Instance_Executed__C >= 10

 Salesforce To Mailchimp Mappings Csv

    - The variable mappings between Salesforce and Mailchimp in a csv string
    - Example csv (default) :
-   - sep=,

 "SalesForceName","MailchimpName","Type"
 "MailingCountry","Country","text"
-"Voleer_Registration_Date__c","Voleer Registration Date","date"
+"Voleer\_Registration\_Date\_\_c","Voleer Registration Date","date"
-"Region__c","Region","text"
+"Region\_\_c","Region","text"
 "FirstName","First Name","text"
 "LastName","Last Name","text"

    - The default mappings will be used if this field is left empty or "empty" is provided.